angosoftworks/Starter-Prisma-Pro/src/lib/API/Services/readme.md

 Initialize for reuse third party libraries/SDKs in `init` directory.

-stripe /webhooks contain functions related to webhooks
+lemon /webhooks contain functions related to webhooks

 Third party Services can either be called